Welcome to City Pets Vet

 City Pets Vet is a full service veterinary practice located at 3521 SE Division Street.
-Our goal is to provide state-of-the-art, compassionate care for dogs, cats and other small animals in a friendly, comfortable neighborhood environment.
+Our goal is to provide state-of-the-art, compassionate care for dogs and cats in a friendly, comfortable neighborhood environment.
 We are proud to be a part of the Richmond / Clinton community and look forward to extending our services to pet owners throughout Southeast Portland.

 At City Pets Vet, we take an individualized approach to your pet’s health care needs based on lifestyle, age and medical history.
 Always taking time to address your questions and concerns, City Pets Vet works to provide a personalized veterinary care experience.

 08/31/2021 - With the delta COVID-19 variant surging here in Oregon we have elected to remain curbside for the foreseeable future.
 We are committed to quality care and keeping both our clients and our teams safe.
 We ask that you wear a mask when interacting with our team despite being outdoors since often 6 feet of distance is impossible to maintain while passing a leash or carrier to the team.
 If you are sick in any way we ask that you call to discuss options with the team before arriving for your appointment.
 Thank you for entrusting us with the care of your pets.
 Your continued patience and kindness toward our team is greatly appreciated.

 06/28/2021 - COVID information: At this time we are still using curbside service.
 No changes will be made to our current COVID protocols this week.
 Our doors will remain locked and only patients will be allowed into the building.
 Please look for an update after the July 4th holiday.